Wiggins, Wolves shut down Trail Blazers in 116-102 victory

 TIP-INS

-Trail Blazers: Portland returns home after going 2-3 on a five-game trip. .
-Whiteside was listed as questionable prior to the game because of an upper respiratory illness but started for the Blazers. .
-Lillard has topped 20 points 30 times this season.
+Trail Blazers: Portland returns home after going 2-3 on a five-game trip. … Whiteside was listed as questionable prior to the game because of an upper respiratory illness but started for the Blazers. … Lillard has topped 20 points 30 times this season. … Anfernee Simons received four stitches on his cheek, head coach Terry Stotts said.

 UP NEXT